rtviwe/UVCCamera/flutter/README.md

 [![GitHub License](https://img.shields.io/github/license/alexey-pelykh/UVCCamera)](./LICENSE)
 [![Pub Version](https://img.shields.io/pub/v/uvccamera)](https://pub.dev/packages/uvccamera)

-A Flutter plugin for the [UVCCamera](https://uvccamera.org) library.
+A [UVCCamera](https://uvccamera.org) plugin for Flutter brought to you by [Alexey Pelykh](https://alexey-pelykh.com).

 ## Usage

-The Flutter plugin is available on pub.dev.
+The Flutter plugin is available on [pub.dev](https://pub.dev/packages/uvccamera).
 To use it in your Flutter project, add the following dependency:

 ```yaml
 dependencies: